Can Deep Neural Networks Predict Data Correlations from Column Names?: Results for All Column Pairs

 \section{Results for All Column Pairs}

-In the main part of the paper, we present an extract of our experimental results.
-In this appendix, we provide additional results, corroborating our findings.
-In this section, we present average results for the Pearson correlation coefficient and for all numerical column pairs.
-In the next section, we present results specifically for column names that have at least average length.
+The main part of the paper presents an extract of the experimental results.
+This appendix provides additional results, corroborating prior findings.

-In the following, we present results for Pearson correlation.
-Generally, we require a p-value of at most 5\% to consider a correlation statistically significant.
+The following tables present detailed results for the Pearson correlation coefficient and for all numerical column pairs.
+All of them define correlation by a p-value of at most 5\% to consider a correlation statistically significant.
 The experiments reported in the following vary the prediction method (using the three pre-trained models described in Section~\ref{sec:methods}).
-Also, we vary the definition of correlation by setting different thresholds for $|R|$, ranging from 0.8 to 0.99.
-Furthermore, we vary the amount of training data used.
+Also, they vary the definition of correlation by setting different thresholds for $|R|$, ranging from 0.8 to 0.99.
+Furthermore, the experiments vary the amount of training data used.
 The following three tables (Tables~\ref{tab:robdef} to \ref{tab:disdef}) report results when separating training from test data at the granularity of single column pairs.

 In this and the following tables, the first column ($|R|$) reports the minimal threshold on the Pearson correlation coefficient $|R|$.
 The second column denotes the ratio of data used for testing, as opposed to training (i.e., ``0.2'' means that 20\% of data were used for testing while the other 80\% were used for training).
 The following columns denote the prediction quality metrics introduced in Section~\ref{sec:setup} (i.e., the F1 score, recall, precision, accuracy, and MCC, in that order).
 Each of the following tables reports results for one of the three pre-trained models.